 Polaris operates the National Human Trafficking Hotline in the United States, and according to its 2018 statistics:

-- there was a 25% jump in number of cases over the last year
+- There was a 25% jump in the number of cases over the last year

-- 23,078 survivors were identified, along with 10,949 human trafficking cases (a case could involvr multiple victims)
+- 23,078 survivors were identified, along with 10,949 human trafficking cases (a case could involve multiple victims)

 - of these, 15K were female, 2.9K were male, and the remainder were either other gender identities or unknown gender

-- the most common ethnicity were Latinx and Asian
+- The most common ethnicities were Latinx and Asian

 - 10.7K were adults, 4.9K were minors, and the remainder were unknown